-The best places to eat in Malaga area depends on your own personal choice.
+The best places to eat in the Malaga area depends on your own personal choice.
 Here are some suggestions

 Best places to eat – Salinas